RoboCup-SSL/ssl-simulation-setup/Readme.md

  * All teams have view access to all VNC sessions, to make sure nobody is touching their system during a match
  * A team may submit a custom docker image with additional dependencies
  * The home folder is backed by a docker volume.
 Teams can check out their code here, and it will survive container restarts and rebuilds
+ * The field can be viewed with the ssl-vision-client in the browser
+ * The ssl-status-board shows the game state in the browser

+TODOs:
+ * How to make ssl-game-controller available?
+   * Password protection via nginx?
+   * Browser in VNC session and authentication via Guacamole?
+ * Integrate a simulator and check if multicast, etc works
+ * Check if team integration and custom team image is practical
+ * Clarify integration with ssl.robocup.org or similar

 ## Shutdown and cleanup